AdorableRedPanda/di-react-redux/README.md

 ## Average React state-management app troubles

-Okay, lets start from considering arbitrary React app diagram.
+Let's begin by considering a diagram of a React application.

 ![arbitrary react app using store diagram](img/before_tree.png)